jenniferngx/integration-sql-test-todoApp/README.md

 ### Steps in implementing integration testing

-1. In `SQLIntegrationTestBase.java` implement setup and cleanup.
-Setup must include creating the database and the tables.
-My recommendation is to use the `jdbc:hsqldb:mem:` or `jdbc:hsqldb:file:` for the database connection.
+1. In `SQLIntegrationTestBase.java`, we implement setup and cleanup.
+Setup includes creating the database and the tables.
+For the database connection, we use the `jdbc:hsqldb:mem:` or `jdbc:hsqldb:file:`.
 For more details on HSQLDB see [here.](https://www.hsqldb.org/doc/2.0/guide/running-chapt.html)

-2. Implement integration tests for `UserDAO.java` in `UserDAOIntegrationTest.java`.
+2. We implement integration tests for `UserDAO.java` in `UserDAOIntegrationTest.java`.

-3. Implement integration tests for `TodoDAO.java` in `TodoDAOIntegrationTest.jav`.
+3. We implement integration tests for `TodoDAO.java` in `TodoDAOIntegrationTest.jav`.

-4. If you were able to identify any issues with the code base, please list them here and indicate which tests should be expected to fail due to these issues.